Smiley078/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 </pre>
 :::

-### ❌ The tree command
+### ✅ The tree command

 *Describe in your own words what the `tree` command does.
 How do you list all subdirectories too?
 How can you only include directories?
 If the `tree` command is not available on your system you can install it using `sudo apt install tree`*

 The command shows all your directories and their contents.
+Adding -R makes it so all subdirectories are listed too.
 To only include directories you add -d.

 ### ✅ The which command